saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 ## <a name="hdbons4h"></a> (Option A) Accessing the SAP HANA System Using the S/4HANA Trial Appliance

+If you've followed the above step you will already have an Eclipse IDE to use for most of the other tasks in this exercise.
+To access the HANA database on your S/4HANA system,

 [Go Back to the List of Steps](#steps)

 ## <a name="hdbonscp"></a> (Option B) Starting an SAP Cloud Platform HANA System to Use as a Sidecar

+Instructions Coming Soon

 [Go Back to the List of Steps](#steps)